Wednesday, August 01, 2007

 This Frank Thomas was a fairly good illustrator of comic book features, but I believe some of his best work is right here in this strip.
 It was drawn during the first year of World War II and shows some war paranoia, especially in the use of the air raid and dragonfly as enemy.
 The panel reproduced above is creepy enough to give kids the shivering shudders.

 I'm grateful to Michael T. Gilbert and the Eclipse Comics' Mr. Monster's Hi-Shock Schlock! #2* from 1987.
 I got my information on Thomas from this comic.
 Gilbert reprinted a Thomas strip from Centaur's Keen Detective Funnies, "The Eye."
-The main claim to fame of the Eye story isn't its artwork, which in this case is serviceable if not spectacular, but how bizarre the concept is.
 It wasn't much of a stretch for Thomas to go from a bizarre super-hero to a bizarre funny animal fantasy like "Billy and Bonny Bee."
 It looks like Thomas' art and heart were more into this type of strip.

 *If you go back to Pappy's #125 you'll see the strip, "Toni Gay and Butch Dykeman," which is also reprinted in this issue of Mr. Monster's Hi-Shock Schlock!